isabella232/offer-decisioning.en/help/campaign-standard/using/inserting-offer-activities.md

 ---
-title: Inserting offer activitiinto email deliveries
+title: Insert offer activitiinto email deliveries
 description: Learn how to insert an offer activities into email deliveries.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9